CtrlK

 Workflow Clarity

 The Wave Execution Engine provides a clear 10-step sequence with explicit validation checkpoints (skip failed deps, handle block verdicts, timeout cascades).
-Error handling table covers failure modes with resolutions.
-The supervisor lifecycle (spawn -> wake -> shutdown) is clearly sequenced with feedback loops for checkpoint block/override/revise/abort.
+The supervisor lifecycle (spawn -> wake -> shutdown) is clearly sequenced.
+Error handling table covers failure modes with specific resolutions including respawn and recovery.
+Feedback loops are present (block -> user input -> override/revise/abort).

 3 / 3